javasks/elasticsearch/README.md

 PUT: http://localhost:8080/elasticSearch/users/2 --To update any specific document

 To check the index:

 localhost:9200/employee

-employee index is been created by client code
+The above employee index is been created by client code, which has been checked in.

 ====================================================================
 To create any index ->

 PUT :    http://localhost:9200/schools

 Response:
 {
     "acknowledged": true,
     "shards_acknowledged": true,
     "index": "schools"
 }

 ===============================================================================
 Create Mapping and Add data: